 Free schools are funded by the government but aren't run by local authorities.
 Rather, they are run by non-profit-making trusts, like parent groups, charities or religious associations.
 Free schools aren't bound to teach the national curriculum and may instead offer a more specialised curriculum focusing on a particular subject area, such as engineering.

 Private schools in the United Kingdom

+Private schools tend to offer a higher standard of teaching and have smaller class sizes.
 Fees at private schools are high, though.
-On top of school fees, parents should also budget a substantial amount of money for other expenses such as uniforms, stationary, private tuition, music lessons and field trips abroad.
+On top of school fees, parents will also have to budget for other expenses such as uniforms and stationery.
 Most private schools do offer a limited number of scholarships for students who are particularly gifted.

 International schools in the United Kingdom

 International schools are a popular option for expat families living in the United Kingdom.
 These schools follow a variety of different curricula from across the globe.